 How Can Private Sector Contractors Prepare for IR35 Tax Reform?

-If you work as a contractor in the private sector, an important advice regarding the IR35 reform for you is to make changes in the contract terms and agreements and work practices to ensure that you will pass the IR35 test.
+If you work as a contractor in the private sector, important advice regarding the IR35 reform for you is to make changes in the contract terms and agreements and work practices to ensure that you will pass the IR35 test.

-You should consult with one of the experienced accountants for contractors London to know what changes you should implement that will help you pass the IR35 test.
-Taking a professional advice will ensure that the changes that you make in the contract terms don’t violate any law.
+You should consult with one of the experienced accountants for contractors to know what changes you should implement that will help you pass the IR35 test.
+Taking professional advice will ensure that the changes that you make in the contract terms don’t violate any law.
 It will help you to avoid paying a hefty fine for trying to avoid taxes using shady practices.

 Furthermore, you should also take HMRC’s online Check Employment Status for Tax (CEST) test to find out whether the IR35 tax reform that is expected to be introduced next year in April applies to your engagement with the private sector.
 You will be asked a series of questions and then based on your input, the CEST tool will recommend whether or not the IR35 rule applies to your engagement.

 Taking the test will allow you to know your status in the eyes of the HMRC.
 You should take this test before taking the official test of your client.
-If you require expert advice regarding the test, you should contact one of the experienced accountants for contractors in London.
+If you require expert advice regarding the test, you should contact one of the experienced accountants for contractors in UK.

-Experienced contractor accountants in London have in-depth knowledge about tax-related matters.
+Experienced contractor accountants have in-depth knowledge about tax-related matters.
 You can know about the tax implications if you are deemed to be inside the IR35 tax reform.
 This will help you to best prepare for the reform, and avoid paying hefty taxes to the government.